algairim/multilingual-notes/README.md

 # globalvoices-mn

-Multilingual Notes, Global Voices Ltd
+Multilingual Notes, Global Voices Ltd.

+## LLM analysis

+See [LLM queries](./llm-queries) used for initial analysis and design drafts.